Where To Drink Martinis And Glare At People14 places in LA where you can drink martinis and judge other people in peace.

-There comes a point in everyone’s life when they realize the true joy of drinking alcohol doesn’t come from dancing on tables and hooking up with random people in bathroom stalls.
+There comes a point in everyone’s life when they realize the true joy of drinking alcohol doesn’t come from dancing on tables and making out with random people in line for the bathroom.
 It comes from sitting in complete silence and judging the f*ck out of every person who walks past them.
 And when this revelation finally hits you, there’s only one drink you’re going to want in your hand—a martini.
 This classic cocktail is much more than just a glass of vodka or gin with some vermouth, it’s a full-on power statement that rewards you with the ability to sit and glare at whomever you want.

-From a classic West Hollywood Italian restaurant to a caviar bar inside LAX, here are the 13 best places in LA to do just that.
+From a classic West Hollywood Italian restaurant to a cocktail bar inside LAX, here are the 14 best places in LA to do just that.

 If you consider yourself a martini drinker and haven’t spent a night at Dan Tana’s, then you actually aren’t a martini drinker.
 Sorry, we don’t make the rules, we just write about them.
-A meal at this classic Weho Italian restaurant is a LA rite of passage, one that’ll almost certainly include shots with the maître d′, a Ron Jeremy sighting, and several rounds of gin martinis.
-At some point—most likely in between eating the best chicken parmesan in town and the woman in the pink boa blowing you a kiss from the bar—it’ll hit you: Dan Tana’s isn’t just a restaurant, it’s an experience, and one of the best in the entire city.
+A meal at this classic Weho Italian restaurant is a LA rite of passage, one that’ll likely include shots with the maître d′ and several rounds of gin martinis.
+At some point—most likely in between eating the best chicken parmesan in town and the woman in the pink boa blowing you a kiss from the bar—it’ll hit you: Dan Tana’s isn’t just a restaurant, it’s an experience.

-Tower Bar is best known for ice cream sundaes and enraged talent agents throwing cellphones into the pool, but this hotel restaurant/bar is also an idyllic place to drink many ounces of vodka and practice your side-eye.
-Located right on The Strip, Tower Bar is a complete mess and a spot that makes people-watching at other places feel like a waste of time.
+Tower Bar is best known for ice cream sundaes and enraged talent agents throwing cellphones into the pool, but this hotel restaurant and bar is also an idyllic place to drink many ounces of vodka and practice your side-eye.
+Located right on The Strip, Tower Bar is an unmitigated joyful mess and a spot that makes people-watching at other places feel like a waste of time.
 Spend even an hour here and you’ll see stressed-out momagers sobbing in the corner, the Olsen twins sucking the youth out of anyone who gets too close, and all those agents desperately fishing their burner phones out of the pool.
 Drinking martinis is the only way to make sense of it all.

-If you know about The Dresden, you almost certainly know about Marty and Elayne, the iconic jazz duo who have been performing at this Los Feliz institution every week since the early ’80s.
-And while the singing legends are the reason people pack the place every night, the Vesper martini is the reason they stay.
+If you know about The Dresden, you almost certainly know about Marty and Elayne, the iconic jazz duo who had performed at this Los Feliz institution every week since the early ’80s.
+Sadly, Marty passed in January 2022, marking the end of an era for the city.
+However, you can still pay homage to the legendary act by showing up, getting a little rowdy, and drinking the best vesper martini in town.
 Perfectly balanced with gin, vodka, and a lemon twist garnish, this definitely isn’t a briny martini, but it is a fantastic one, served in a setting where smug looks are openly welcomed.